linzhangcs/feelingsaboutcoding/README.md

 This project is about collecting data on developers or creative coder's feelings about coding.
 It covers a various information, from their coding age to their outlook on coding and the community surrounding it.

 Currently, the data collection is done through a [Google survey form](https://goo.gl/forms/a3KgmUojzeGSiy6z2).
-It has 11 questions.
-Nine of them are required and two is optional short answer questions.
-Out of the nine questions, three are focused on identifying the feelings involved.
+Nine of eleven questions are required and two of them are optional short answer questions.
+Out of the nine required questions, three are focused on identifying feelings.

 Here is a list of feelings about coding and while coding: